Katy Spychakov

 Katy Spychakov (קטי ספיצ'קוב; born 6 August 1999) is an Israeli windsurfer.
-Spychakov won the 2015 Female Under 17 Techno 293 World Championships, the 2016 RS:X Class Youth Female World Championships, and the 2019 U21 Women's RS:X World Championships.
+Spychakov won the 2015 Female Under 17 Techno 293 World Championships, the 2016 RS:X Youth World Championships, and the 2019 U21 Women's RS:X World Championships.
 She won a silver medal in the Women's 2019 RS:X World Championships.

 Early life

 Spychakov was born in Eilat, Israel, to immigrant parents from Ukraine.
 She has three siblings.
 She served as a soldier in the Israeli Navy at the Atlit naval base.

-She began windsurfing when she was 10 years old, and racing when she was 13 years old.
+Spychakov began windsurfing when she was 10 years old, and racing when she was 13 years old.
 Spychakov is a member of the Hapoel Eilat Sailing Club.

 Career

 Spychakov won the silver medal in the 2013 Female Under 15 Techno 293 World Championships, the silver medal in the 2014 Female Under 17 Techno 293 World Championships, and the gold medal in the 2015 Female Under 17 Techno 293 World Championships.

-She won the 2016 RS:X Class Youth Female World Championships in Limassol, Cyprus.
+Spychakov won the 2016 RS:X Youth World Championships in Limassol, Cyprus.

-In August 2019 Spychakov won a bronze medal in the RS:X Women’s competition at Ready Steady Tokyo – Sailing on the island of Enoshima, Japan.
+In August 2019, Spychakov won a bronze medal in the RS:X Women's competition at Ready Steady Tokyo – Sailing on the island of Enoshima, Japan.